Random Splitting of Fluid Models: Positive Lyapunov Exponents

-A version of the preceding theorem appears as Theorem 3.1 in \cite{jurdjevic}; the equivalent version given here is better suited to random splitting and other classes of piecewise deterministic Markov processes.
-See Theorem 5 in \cite{Bakhtin} and its subsequent discussion for details.
-Intuitively, Theorem \ref{thrm:submersion} says that if the Lie bracket condition holds at $x_*$ then, as a consequence of surjectivity, the random splitting can move in any infinitesimal direction from $x_*$ in arbitrarily small positive times.
+Intuitively Theorem \ref{thrm:submersion} says that if the Lie bracket condition holds at $x_*$ then, as a consequence of surjectivity, the random splitting can move in any infinitesimal direction from $x_*$ in arbitrarily small positive times.
 In Section \ref{sec:feller}, we combine this fact with analyticity of the $V_j$ to prove a certain almost-sure surjectivity of the dynamics near $x_*$.
-This, in turn, allows us to show that for $m$ as in Theorem \ref{thrm:submersion} the transition kernel $P^m_h$ is strong Feller\footnote{ A transition kernel on a state space $\mathcal{Y}$ is \textit{strong Feller} if it maps bounded measurable functions on $\mathcal{Y}$ to bounded continuous ones; see Section \ref{sec:feller}.} on a neighborhood of $x_*$ for every $h>0$.
+This, in turn, allows us to show that for $\kappa$ as in Theorem \ref{thrm:submersion} the transition kernel $P^\kappa_h$ is strong Feller\footnote{See \Cref{sec:feller} for a definition of strong Feller.} on a neighborhood of $x_*$ for every $h>0$.

-\Cref{thrm:ergodic} shows the Lie bracket condition also plays a role in verifying a given random splitting is ergodic\footnote{ Under the hypotheses of \Cref{thrm:ergodic} the invariant measure of $P_h$, provided one exists, is unique.
-This is because if a Markov kernel has exactly one invariant measure, then that measure is necessarily ergodic as it is necessarily an extremal point in the set of invariant probability measures for that kernel \cite{CornfeldFominSinai}.} which, by the multiplicative ergodic theorem discussed in the next subsection, is relevant to our study of Lyapunov exponents.
-Theorem \ref{thrm:ergodic} is a consequence of Theorem \ref{thrm:submersion} and Theorem 3.1 in \cite{Agazzi}.
-See also \cite{Bakhtin, Benaim} for similar results on piecewise deterministic Markov processes.